 Although the name comes from the color of soybean skin, it’s simply called “soybean” most of the time.

 Breeding of yellow soybean to meet each processed food needs has been developed these days.

-It’s mainly used for making kinako (soybean flour).
+It’s mainly used for making kinako (roasted soybean flour).
 Although kinako is usually made from yellow soybeans or black soybeans, that made from green soybeans is often used for uguisu-mochi (mochi filled with red bean paste and topped with green soy flour).

 Also, tofu and natto (fermented soybeans) made from green soybeans have been increasing in recent years.

 It’s not everyday use product, but very popular to put in osechi box during the New Year’s holiday.
 Osechi is a box containing various kinds of auspicious side dishes.
 Sweetly boiled black soybeans are one of them.

 There is another product using black soybeans besides the boiled dish.